Azure/terraform-azurerm-lz-vending/README.md

 Description: Enables the use of remote gateways for the virtual network.

-Applies to both hub and spoke (vnet peerings) as well as virtual WAN connections.
+Applies to hub and spoke (vnet peerings).

 Type: `bool`